RubenEschauzier/quweda_link_queue_content_analysis/content/results.md

 ## Results
 {:#results}
-<span class="comment" data-author="RV">Font size of the figures needs to be a least times 3 and I am not exaggerating.</span>
-<span class="comment" data-author="RV">Possibly the legend is only needed once; also think about the color blind (AKA those who print in black and white)</span>

-First, we will present a selection of the link queue evolutions that accurately represent what we found in all 27 queries.
+In [](#figure-main), we present a selection of the link queue evolutions that accurately represent what we found in all 27 queries.
-<del class="comment" data-author="RV">[](#figure-main) has the query execution time on the x-axis and the number of links of a given type on the y-axis. </del>
-<span class="comment" data-author="RV">The axis labels should be on the figure (with font size times 3).</span>
-We run the queries using the default Solid configuration of Comunica [](cite:cites taelman2018comunica) and set the timeout at 60 seconds.
-<span class="comment" data-author="RV">What is the sampling frequency of the link queue?
-Or are the numbers instantaneous?</span>

 From these figures, we find two categories of queries: queries where the engine can quickly process the number of discovered links and queries where the number of links followed increases steadily to the point that the query engine cannot handle the number of discovered links.
 Furthermore, we set the timeout to 1100 seconds for [](#figure-main-5) to investigate the spike of <em class="keyword">cMatch</em> links.
 The result is given in [](#figure-main-2-2).